11214 Spatial Communications 16cp

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.
 See access conditions.

-- model-making – an introduction to various techniques of three-dimensional representation and exploration
+- model-making – an introduction to various model-making techniques

-- multimedia communication strategies – the ability to strategically curate and orchestrate different types of representation techniques as a cohesive set of documents, as well as understand the implications in the communication of architectural/landscape architectural thinking
+- multimedia communication strategy – to orchestrate different types of representation techniques to construct a cohesive set of documents, as well as understand the implications in the communication of architectural/landscape architectural thinking

 Autumn session, City campus